epam/edp-argocd-operator/README.md

 | :heavy_exclamation_mark: Please refer to [EDP documentation](https://epam.github.io/edp-install/) to get the notion of the main concepts and guidelines. |
 | --- |

-Get acquainted with the EDP ArgoCD Operator and the installation process as well as the local development, and architecture scheme.
+Get acquainted with the EDP Argo CD Operator, its installation process, local development, and architectural scheme.

 ## Overview

-EDP Argo CD Operator is an EDP operator that is responsible for managing ArgoCD EDP Tenants.
-See below diagram for details:
+EDP Argo CD Operator is an EDP operator that manages the EDP Argo CD Tenants:

-* Argo CD is deployed in separate `argocd` namespace
+* Argo CD is deployed in a separate `argocd` namespace.
-* Argo CD uses `cluster-admin` role for managing cluster resources
+* Argo CD uses a `cluster-admin` role for managing cluster resources.
-* `control-plane` Application is created using AppsOfApps approach and its code is managed by `control-plane` members
+* The `control-plane` application is created using App of Apps approach, and its code is managed by the `control-plane` members.
-* `control-plane` is used to onboard new Argo CD Tenants (AppProjects)
+* The `control-plane` is used to onboard new Argo CD Tenants (App Projects).
-* `control-plane admin` provides `JWT Token` for each `EDP Tenant`
+* The `control-plane admin` provides `JWT Token` for each `EDP Tenant`.
-* `EDP Tenant` deploys `edp-argocd-operator` in its EDP namespace `edpTenant` and uses `JWT Token` provided by `control-plane admin`
+* The `EDP Tenant` deploys `edp-argocd-operator` in its `edpTenant` EDP namespace, and uses `JWT Token` provided by `control-plane admin`.
-* `EDP Tenant Member` manages `Argo CD Repositories` and `Argo CD Applications` using `kind: Secret` and `kind: ArgoApplication` in `edpTenant` namespace
+* The `EDP Tenant Member` manages `Argo CD Repositories` and `Argo CD Applications` using `kind: Secret` and `kind: ArgoApplication` in the `edpTenant` namespace.

+See a diagram below for the details:

 ![edpTenant](docs/assets/edpTenant.png)

-## Deployment example
+## Deployment Example

 Repository: